DOUBLE THE CUTENESS; DOUBLE THE FUN

-Instead, they have a new home at the wildlife park near Eatonville, where they are serving as ambassadors for their species and helping Northwest Trek staff members tell the story of the perils their species face in the wild.
+Instead, they have a new home at the wildlife park near Eatonville, Washington where they are serving as ambassadors for their species and helping Northwest Trek staff members tell the story of the perils their species face in the wild.

-The cubs have been eating voraciously and growing about a pound a day, each now in the 130-pound range, bear keeper Angela Gibson said.
+Both of the cubs have been eating voraciously and growing about a pound a day, each now in the 130-pound range, bear keeper Angela Gibson said.

 And in the two months, they’ve been at Northwest Trek, they’ve grown comfortable with their keepers and, most importantly, have been getting to know each other.

 Exactly the outcome you’d want for two adoptive “brother” bears who are sharing adjacent dens and will roam their forested habitat at the same time, exploring, foraging and, yes, playing.